Low Fees Aren’t Enough: Pros & Cons of 5 Broker Types in Europe

 Interactive Brokers, Swissquote, SAXO, Hargreaves Lansdown etc.

-• May Cater to Institutionals – The Sophistications of some of them makes them a credible counterparty to Institutional Investors.
-Also, brokers in this category like IBKR or SAXO often act as market access providers for Tier 2 Brokers.
+- May Cater to Institutionals – The sophistications of some of them makes them a credible counterparty to institutional investors like hedge funds.
+Also, brokers in this category like IBKR or SAXO often act as gateway to exchanges for Tier 2 Brokers or provide trading infrastructure to private banks or financial advisors.

-• Are Significant & More Transparent – Brokers are classified as a significantly important institution by regulators – which attracts more oversight – or/and have millions of customers.
+- Are Significant & More Transparent – Brokers are often classified as a significantly important institution by regulators – which attracts more oversight – or/and have millions of customers, which are often High Net Worth.
 They are usually rated by a rating agency, or/and listed on a Stock Exchange.
 Average client balances are typically high.

 Examples include Interactive Brokers (International), Swissquote (International), SAXO (International), Hargreaves Lansdown (UK) or AJ Bell (UK).